-Call ahead.
-Many medical visits for routine care are being postponed or done by phone or telemedicine.
+• Call ahead.
+Many medical visits for routine

-If you have a medical appointment that cannot be postponed, call your doctor's office.
+- care are being postponed or done by phone or telemedicine.
+If you have a medical appointment that cannot be postponed, call your - If you have a medical appointment that cannot be postponed, call your doctor's office.
 This will help the office protect themselves and other patients.